markrickert/cryptohopper-dashboard-watchlist/README.md

 * Allows you to track a coin by icon/color across all your hoppers.
 Highlight the losers or mark positions that are heavily dollar cost averaged to more easily visually identify them in your dashboard.
 * Clear individual coin watches by cycling through the list.
 * Clear all watchlist colors by clicking the `X` at the top of the new watchlist column.
+* Looks great in light and dark mode!

 ### Current Buy/Sell Targets